tide-foundation/heimdall/README.md

 Parameters:
 (sig: string, pub: string|Point, msg: string|Uint8Array)

+Remarks:
+pub paramter can either be a Point object, or a base64 encoded point, obtained from point.toBase64().

 Returns:
 Promise of a boolean of whether the signature is valid or not.
 ```
 ### Point
 ```
 Static values:
 Point.g                 Ed25519 Base Point

 Functions:
-times(num: bigint)      Returns a point multiplied by specificied num add(other: Point)       Returns a point summed with another point toBase64()              Returns base64 encoding of point.
-Used to send point across network. fromB64(data: string)   Returns a point object provided a
+times(num: bigint)      Returns a point multiplied by specificied num. add(other: Point)       Returns a point summed with another point. toBase64()              Returns base64 encoding of point.
+Used to send point across network. fromB64(data: string)   Returns a point object provided a base64 encoded string.
 ```
 ### Hash
 #### SHA256_Digest